nasa-gcn/architect-plugin-dynamodb-local/README.md

 If you have defined a `@tables-streams` section in your `app.arc` file, the respective streams will be enabled and their configured lambdas automatically triggered.

-There is an issue with the Docker image of DynamoDB local that causes a `TrimmedDataAccessException` error to be thrown on the first read.
-This problem lies deeper within DynamoDB and is out of the scope of this plugin.
-To handle this issue, there is a reset function that will trigger automatically.
-In practice, this means that the first invocation will fail (you will see a logged `TrimmedDataAccessException` message in your console), but the following invocations will work successfully.

 ## Prerequisites

 - Docker installed and running on your system.